L. Dresco – French Manufacturer of Hurricane Lanterns

 The name L. Dresco itself is difficult to trace directly.
 The earliest confirmed reference is a payment document from 1893, which already names Vve L. Dresco.

-Earlier patents from 1880 and 1881 are attributed simply to Dresco, listing the address 11 Rue Chapon, formerly occupied by Sernich et Debout and later by Dresco Frères.
+Earlier patents from 1880 and 1881 are attributed simply to Dresco and list the address 11 Rue Chapon, previously occupied by Sernich et Debout and later by Dresco Frères.

 This confirms that Veuve L. Dresco operated from the original Dresco Frères premises.